5 Tips for a Healthier and Fitter You

 Vegetables and fruits such as onions and corn (on the cob or off) are well known for reducing cancer risk and so are peas, which may be tiny but mighty as ever.
 Green vegetables such as kale are enriched with vitamin C that reduces the amount of LDL, which is also known as “bad cholesterol.”

 Hence vegetable salads should be consumed over whole meal as it is higher in nutrition values and lower in unwanted fats.
-Not to mention, breakfast is the most important meal of the day and hence it should be made a point that it is not skipped by any means otherwise no matter whatever plan is followed, health and fitness will always be a long gone thought.
+Not to mention, breakfast is the most important meal of the day and hence it should be made a point that it is not skipped by any means otherwise no matter whatever plan is followed, daily health tips will always be a long gone thought.

 Sleeping right after consuming a meal is very precisely termed as the “devil in disguise.”
 This is due to various reasons; few of them would be discussed here.

 Heartburn is referred to as the condition where excessive stomach acid is produced and it’s spread over the thoracic regions, often accompanied by burping.
 This occurs when one lies flat on their back after having a meal.
 Consequently, sleep is disturbed which is directly linked to impaired judgment the next morning.
 Even more hazardous is the chance of having a stroke, before which I would like to elaborate more on acid reflux.